8 Geospatial Data Analysis

 <- localmoran(points$variable, weights)

-$lisa_cluster <- factor(ifelse(lisa[,4] < 0.05, "Significant", "Non-significant"))
+$lisa_cluster <- factor(ifelse(points$lisa_p < 0.05, "Significant", "Not Significant"))

 from esda.moran import Moran_Local

-# Calculate LISA
+# Calculate local Moran's I

 = Moran_Local(points['variable'], weights)